-Our international operations involve the use of foreign currencies, which subjects us to exchange rate fluctuations and other currency risks.
+Our international operations will involve the use of foreign currencies, which will subject us to exchange rate fluctuations and other currency risks.

-The revenues and expenses of our international operations are generally denominated in local currencies, which subject us to exchange rate fluctuations between such local currencies and the U.S. dollar.
+Currently, we have no revenues from international operations.
+In the future, however, any revenues and related expenses of our international operations will likely be generally denominated in local currencies, which will subject us to exchange rate fluctuations between such local currencies and the U.S. dollar.
 These exchange rate fluctuations will subject us to currency translation risk with respect to the reported results of our international operations, as well as to other risks sometimes associated with international operations.
 In the future, we could experience fluctuations in financial results from our operations outside of the United States, and there can be no assurance we will be able, contractually or otherwise, to reduce the currency risks associated with our international operations.